What Are Transactional Leaders and Transformational Leaders? - HRDQ

 For instance, a group that needs more direction and guidance might not thrive under transformational leadership and could do better with a transactional leader.

-Additionally, being among a group of people led by a transformational leader can also be a recipe for burnout.
+Additionally, being part of a group led by a transformational leader can be a recipe for burnout.
 Sometimes, people feel under relentless pressure to put all their energy toward the group's goals.

 What's the Difference Between Transactional and Transformational Leadership?